gammalib/gammalib/doc/source/users/user_manual/modules/linalg/matrix_storage.rst

 almost a factor of two.

 Finally, quite often one has to deal with matrixes that contain a large number of zeros.
 Such matrixes are called *sparse matrixes*.
 If only the non-zero elements of a sparse matrix are stored the memory requirements are considerably reduced.
 This goes however at the expense of matrix element access, which has become now more complex.
-In particular, filling efficiently a sparse matrix is a non-trivial problem (see :ref:`sec_matrix_filling`).
+In particular, filling efficiently a sparse matrix is a non-trivial problem.
 Sparse matrix storage is implemented by the :doxy:`GMatrixSparse` class.
 A :doxy:`GMatrixSparse` object contains three one-dimensional arrays to store the matrix elements: a double type array that contains in continuous column-major order all non-zero